What Are Prescription Opioids?

 Since 2016, drug overdose is responsible for more deaths than guns or car accidents; it’s the leading cause of death for Americans younger than 50.
 Overdose rates have climbed faster than the HIV outbreak at its peak.
 In 2017, the Opioid Epidemic was declared a national health crisis in the US, and over $1 billion was granted to states for addiction treatment and prevention.

-Treatment for an opioid addiction typically starts with medically-assisted detox (withdrawal symptoms, such as seizures, can be fatal).
+Treatment for an opioid addiction typically starts with medically-assisted detox in order to combat uncomfortable withdrawal symptoms such as body aches, vomiting, and diarrhea and keep the patient safe from potential fatal complications such as seizures.
 There are also a variety of evidence-based therapies and addiction treatment medications that can improve the comfortability and chances for a successful recovery.
-Buprenorphine and methadone, two types of prescription opioid, may be prescribed to ease withdrawal symptoms and reduce cravings.
-Whether individuals attend inpatient drug rehab or outpatient rehab, cognitive behavioral therapy can be beneficial in recognizing personal issues and working through them.
+Buprenorphine and methadone, two types of prescription opioids, may be prescribed to ease withdrawal symptoms and reduce cravings.
+This is known as medication-assisted therapy (MAT).
+Whether individuals attend inpatient drug rehab or outpatient rehab, cognitive behavioral therapy can be beneficial in identifying and working through underlying issues and learning healthy coping skills.

 See how Jerry